 I abandoned the entire blog for the better part of 2022.
 I didn’t publish a single post between April and December.

-But as soon as I started publishing more related content, the blog post started to pick up momentum much quicker.
+But as soon as I started publishing more related content, that older post started to rank.

 Example 2